kushalkolar/MESmerize/README.md

 To install `snapd` on other distros please see: [https://docs.snapcraft.io/installing-snapd](https://docs.snapcraft.io/installing-snapd).

 The snap has been tested to work on Ubuntu 18.04, Debian 9 (Stretch) and Fedora 29.

-For other installation methods please see the docs.